-Boat flips at Tairua Bar near Pauanui, Coromandel - rescue helicopters, Coastguard on scene - NZ Herald
+Boat flips at Tairua bar near Pauanui, Coromandel - rescue helicopters, Coastguard on scene - NZ Herald

-Two people in critical condition are being flown by rescue helicopter to Auckland City Hospital after a boat with five people on board flipped on Tairua Bar near Pauanui.
+Three people, including a child, have been flown by rescue helicopter to hospital in critical condition after a boat with five people on board flipped on Tairua bar near Pauanui.

-A third person has been treated at the scene for minor injuries, a St John Ambulance spokeswoman said.
+Earlier information indicated two people were critically unwell after the 2.37pm incident, but it had now been confirmed three people were in critical condition after the incident, a St John Ambulance spokeswoman said.

-Police confirmed five people were on board the boat and all are accounted for.
+Two were flown by rescue helicopter to Starship hospital in Auckland, and the third person flown by rescue helicopter to Waikato Hospital, she said.

 Multiple ambulances and rescue helicopters were sent to help soon after 2.30pm.